wakesurfer/terraform-meetup/README.md

 $env:TF_VAR_region="us-ashburn-1"

 ```

-## 7. Test the Terraform sample scripts that you have downloaded earlier ##
 Execute the script to set the environment or you could close the Powershell and start a new instance.
 ```
 .\env-vars.ps1
 ```

+## 7. Test a simple Terraform script to verify your installation ##

 Finally you need to create a Terraform config file to instruct Terraform to perform some action.
 So create the file vcn.tf in your working directory with a simple instruction to create a virtual network.